konstantin-kuzovkin/architecture-portfolio/02-event-driven-architecture/README.md

 Permanent failures should eventually be isolated in a DLQ.

 This requires distinguishing transient failures from non-retryable business or contract errors.

-## Interview Talking Points

-1. Why was event-driven communication selected?

-2. Why is Kafka used as the event backbone?

-3. What does at-least-once delivery mean?

-4. Why can duplicate events occur?

-5. How does an idempotent consumer prevent duplicate business effects?

-6. What determines Kafka partitioning?

-7. What does ordering mean in Kafka?

-8. Why should retry processing be isolated?

-9. When should a message go to the DLQ?

-10. How should DLQ messages be replayed?

-11. How can event schemas evolve without breaking consumers?

-12. How do you monitor consumer lag?

-13. What happens if a consumer crashes after processing an event but before committing the offset?

-14. When would synchronous REST communication be preferable to Kafka?

-15. What are the consistency implications of event-driven architecture?